View Document Text

 No

-process your transactions, maintain your account(s),
+such as to process your transactions, maintain your

-respond to court orders and legal investigations, or
+account(s), respond to court orders and legal

-report to credit bureaus
+investigations, or report to credit bureaus

 Yes